Valyria-Studios/ellis_app/App/HMIS/HMISINTEGRATION.md

 > | 3.07 Veteran Status                                                                            | 3.16 Enrollment CoC                                                                                                       |
 > |                                                                                                | 3.917 Prior Living Situation                                                                                              |
 > |                                                                                                | 3.20 Housing Move-In Date                                                                                                 |

+- Data elements 3.01 through 3.07 are required to have one response per client, regardless of how many project enrollments that client has in the system.
+The remaining UDEs are to be collected at least once per project enrollment.
+The timing of when the data are to be collected and about whom is noted in each data element.

+---

 ### Breakdown of Elements